-Mortality rates were based on the Sex Distinct RP-2000 Combined Mortality Table projected to 2015 using scale AA for males or females, as appropriate, for mortality improvement.
+Mortality rates were as follows: As of June 30, 2016: RP-2014 tables with gender adjustments for healthy annuitants and disabled retirees and an adjusted version on MP-2015 mortality improvement scale on a fully generational basis.
+As of June 30, 2015: Sex Distinct RP-2000 Combined Mortality Table projected to 2015 using scale AA for males or females, as appropriate, for mortality improvement.

 The total pension liabilities are measured based on assumptions pertaining to the interest rates, inflation rates, and employee demographic behavior in future years.
-The assumptions used in the June 30, 2013 valuation were based on the results of an actuarial experience study conducted in 2011.
+The assumptions used at the June 30, 2016 measurement date were based on the results of an actuarial experience study conducted in 2016.
 It is likely that future experience will not exactly conform to these assumptions.
 To the extent that actual experience deviates from these assumptions, the emerging liabilities may be higher or lower than anticipated.
 The more the actual experience deviates, the larger the impact on future financial statements.

 The long-term expected rate of return on plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighing the expected future real rates of return by an asset allocation percentage, which is based on the nature and mix of current and expected plan investments, and by adding expected inflation.
-Best estimates of geometric real rates of return for each major asset class included in the System's current and expected asset allocation is summarized in the following table:
+As of June 30, 2016, best estimates of geometric real rates of return for each major asset class included in the System's current and expected asset allocation is summarized in the following table:

 Long-Term

-Expected Rate
+Expected Rate Asset

-Asset Class of Return
+Asset Class of Return Allocation

-Domestic Equity 5.70%
+Domestic Equity 5.70% 34.0%

-International Equity 5.70%
+International Equity 5.70% 14.7%

-Fixed Income 2.00%
+Fixed Income 2.00% 25.0%

-Alternative Investments 7.80%
+Alternative Investments 7.80% 20.9%

-Cash and Equivalents 0.00%
+Cash and Equivalents 0.00% 5.4%